Tensor Completion for Causal Inference with Multivariate Longitudinal Data: A Reevaluation of COVID-19 Mandates: Tensor Completion for Causal Inference with Multivariate Longitudinal Data

-{\bfseries (A3)} The dimensions of the tensor are sufficiently large in the sense that $N \vee (T \cdot K) \geq C_{\beta, \nu} \log\{\left[ N \vee (T \cdot K) \right]$ 1ex Assumption {\bfseries (A1)} corresponds to an additive error model with i.i.d.~errors having sub-exponential tails, which facilitates the use of the Matrix Bernstein inequality.
+{\bfseries (A3)} The dimensions of the tensor are sufficiently large in the sense that $N \vee (T \cdot K) \geq C_{\beta, \nu} \log\left[ N \vee (T \cdot K) \right]$.
+1ex Assumption {\bfseries (A1)} corresponds to an additive error model with i.i.d.~errors having sub-exponential tails, which facilitates the use of the Matrix Bernstein inequality.
 Assumption {\bfseries (A3)} requires a mild lower bound on the dimensions of the tensor.
-Assumption {\bfseries (A2)} specifies the sampling model for the observed entries in the tensor $\mathbfcal{Y}$.
-While the assumption of uniform-at-random sampling is little realistic in most applications, this or similar assumptions are commonly employed in the literature on matrix/tensor completion \cite{Koltchinskii2011, Negahban2012, Candes2009, Candes2010, Xia2021}.
-Regarding the {\em number} of observed entries $\{ n_k \}_{k = 1}^{K}$, it is assumed that all control outcomes are observed up to a fraction of $\overline{\alpha}$, while for the outcome of interest the number of entries is required to be proportional to the degree of freedoms of the underlying matrix (modulo a logarithmic factor).
-The required number of observed entries also depends on the ``spikiness" constants $\varrho_1$ and $\varrho_{2:K}$, different variations of also occur across the aforementioned literature; in brief, low spikiness constants rule out situations in which the tensor to be recovered concentrates on few entries of large magnitude, in which case matrix completion becomes an ill-posed problem (\emph{cf.}~$\S$10.6 in \cite{Wainwright2019} for a more detailed discussion).
+Assumption {\bfseries (A2)} specifies the sampling model for the observed entries in the tensor $\mathbfcal{Y}$: For the outcome of interest, we assume the number of observed entries is proportional to the underlying degrees of freedom (rank $r$ times the sum of the dimensions $N + T$), modulo a logarithmic factor.
+For each of the remaining outcomes, we assume the proportion observed is at least $\overline{\alpha}$.
+The required number of observed entries also depends on the ``spikiness" constants $\varrho_1$ and $\varrho_{2:K}$.

-The assumptions in {\bfseries (A2)} can be substantially relaxed at the expense of weaker recovery results or increased technical sophistication in the proofs; for example, the analysis in \cite{Athey2021} covers sampling models such as the staggered adoption setting in Fig.~\ref{fig:matrix_tensor_completion}.
-Such relaxations were not pursued since theoretical analysis is not considered the primary contribution of the present paper.
-The purpose of the following theorem is to confirm the gist of argument in Eq.~\eqref{eq:df_ratio_general} regarding the potential benefits from the use of control variables
+Assumption {\bfseries (A2)} or similar assumptions are commonly used in the matrix completion literature \cite{Koltchinskii2011, Negahban2012, Candes2009, Candes2010, Xia2021}.
+It can be relaxed at the expense of weaker recovery results or increased technical sophistication in the proofs.
+For example, the analysis in \cite{Athey2021} covers sampling models such as the staggered adoption setting in Figure \ref{fig:matrix_tensor_completion}.
+These extensions apply equally to our setting.
+However, since the primary purpose of our paper is to justify the use of multivariate outcomes in Section \ref{sec:covid}, we do not pursue these extensions in this paper.

 \begin{theorem} Let $\widehat{\Theta}$ denote any minimizer of \eqref{eq:nucnorm_matricization} with corresponding back-folded tensor $\widehat{\Theta}^{\{ 1 \}}$.
 Under assumptions \emph{{\bfseries (A1)}} through \emph{{\bfseries (A3)}} for any $\lambda \geq 2\lambda_0$ with $\lambda_0 = 4 \nu \sqrt{2 C_1 \{ N \vee (T \cdot K) \} \log\{2 \left[ N \vee (T \cdot K) \right]\}}$, it holds that